Skip to content

 Show Answer

-Your platform team just launched a new feature, but only 2 out of 15 teams are using it after 3 months.
-The feature works correctly.
+Scenario: Your platform team just launched a new self-service database provisioning feature, but only 2 out of 15 teams are using it after 3 months.
+The feature works perfectly from a technical standpoint.
 What went wrong?

 Show Answer